lambdaclass/mina_bridge/README.md

 ## About

-This project introduces the proof generation, posting and verification of the validity of [Mina](https://minaprotocol.com/) states into a EVM chain, which will serve as a foundation for token bridging.
+This project introduces the posting and verification of [Mina Protocol](https://minaprotocol.com/) states into a EVM chain, which will serve as a foundation for token bridging.

-This project is being redesigned to use [Aligned Layer](https://github.com/yetanotherco/aligned_layer) to verify Mina proofs on Ethereum.
+This project is being redesigned to use [Aligned Layer](https://github.com/yetanotherco/aligned_layer) to verify Mina Proofs of State on Ethereum.

 ## Usage